A wedge grows between Harry and Honey in Bosch: Legacy episode 10.

 A narrow escape

 Harry is on the ground floor and uses the freight elevator.
 The assassin hears the elevator and turns back.
-Harry rides the elevator to the second floor and slips out surreptitiously on to the 1st floor without stopping the elevator.
+Harry calls the elevator to continue up and slips out surreptitiously on to the 1st floor without stopping the elevator.

 Harry sees the shadow of the assassin on the second-floor head to the stairs to go up as she hears the elevator climbing higher.
 As the assassin climbs the stairs beyond the 2nd floor, it allows Harry to climb the stairs to the 2nd floor to find the heirs.